hitokiri-mata/katacoda-courses/kubernetes-extensibility/crds/intro.md

 In this scenario you will learn how to:

-- Create a CRD and define custom attribute
+- Create a CRD and define custom attributes
 - Discover how your CRD becomes a new resource
 - Add, inspect and remove instances of a custom resource